ethereum/ethereum-org-website/src/content/developers/tutorials/waffle-simple-contract/index.md

 });
 ```
 Now let's examine what is happening in there.
-The ``MockProvider`` comes up with a local, mock version of a blockchain.
+The ``MockProvider`` comes up with a local mock version of the blockchain.
 It also delivers mock wallets that will serve us for testing our contract.
-We can get up to ten the wallets by calling ``getWallets()`` method on the provider.
+We can get up to ten wallets by calling ``getWallets()`` method on the provider.
 You can see that in our example we get three wallets - for the sender and for two receivers.

-Next we declare a variable called 'splitter' - this is our mock EtherSplitter contract.
+Next, we declare a variable called 'splitter' - this is our mock EtherSplitter contract.
 It is created ``beforeEach`` execution of a single test by ``deployContract`` method.
-That method simulates deployment of a contract from the wallet passed as the first parameter (sender's wallet in our case).
-It's worth noticing here that by default all the Wei passed while testing contract's methods will come from the wallet that the contract was deployed from - again, sender's in our case.
-So, as the first argument for that method we provide a wallet that will pay for the deployment.
+This method simulates deployment of a contract from the wallet passed as the first parameter (sender's wallet in our case).
+It's worth noticing here that, by default, all the Wei passed during testing will come from the wallet that the contract was deployed from - again, sender's in our case.
+So, as the first argument we provide a wallet that will pay for the deployment.
 The second parameter is the ABI and bytecode of our contract - note that we provide a json file with compiled EtherSplitter contract.
 The third parameter is an array with the contract's contructor arguments, which in our case are the two addresses of receivers.

 ## ``changeBalances``